functionland/blog/photos-intro-dev-to/README.md

 [MRT Windows](https://www.shouldiremoveit.com/MRT-Windows-XP-Farsi-Interface-Pack-24170-program.aspx)!
 (MRT being the initials of the dude who created it)

-Being born into a sanctioned country, we didn't have legitimate access to software such as Windows, but *Mr. MRT* had *BitTorrent* and lots of blank CDs to cater us :) *p2p* is the other piece to the puzzle: although we were in effect *stealing intellectual property* from Microsoft, a whole generation of developers was made thanks to (unlawful) democratized access to software.
+Being born into a country disconnected from the global economy, we didn't have legitimate access to software such as Windows, but *Mr. MRT* had *BitTorrent* and lots of blank CDs to cater us :) *p2p* is the other piece to the puzzle: although we were in effect using *intellectual property* of Microsoft unwarranted, a whole generation of developers was raised thanks to (unlawful) democratized access to software.
-Instead of the stereotypic *Jihadists* that the world expected, we turned out quite civilized, many of us who moved abroad are now working for the Big Tech.
+Instead of the stereotypic *Jihadists* that the world expected, these people turned out quite civilized, many of them who moved abroad are now working for the Big Tech.
 A large population of US citizens, meanwhile, couldn't (by enforced law) have access to Windows and some of them ended up attacking the Capitol this January!

 Hopefully the above example conveys the importance of free access to software, free both as in speech and as in beer!